shaise/FreeCAD_FastenersWB/README.md

 </details>

 #### Release Notes
+* V0.5.30  11 Nov 2024:  Fix default fastener color issue by @berberic2.
+                       - Use global constants if available. by @UR-0.
 * V0.5.29  16 Sep 2024:  Update translation system by by @hasecilu.
 * V0.5.28  31 Aug 2024:  Fix compatibility with very old files by @hasecilu.
                        - Fix bug when changing fastener length.